AI coaching can help you fight gaslighting

 3. Don’t bother confronting the gaslighter

-There are many articles about gaslighting at work that encourage you to confront the potential gaslighter, but I don’t think that’s wise (unless you truly think the behavior is unintentional) because it’s unlikely a gaslighter will admit to the behavior.
+Many articles about gaslighting at work encourage you to confront the potential gaslighter.
+Still, I don’t think that’s wise (unless you truly think the behavior is unintentional) because it’s unlikely a gaslighter will admit to the bad behavior.

 Take these words of wisdom from therapist Alyssa Mancao, a licensed clinical social worker: